 We developed the course materials on “Teaching teachers to use CLIL in medical and healthcare sciences at tertiary institutions” as a result of a Pilot Course for academic staff from our partnering institutions, which took place in Galway, Ireland in September 2021.
 This mini-course comprises the CLILMED Intellectual Output #6 (O6).

 8. How can you adapt your course material to the CLIL methodology?

 Your context for teaching might be that English as a language of instruction is used in a situation where neither you as a teacher nor your students are native English speakers.
 To provide practical instruction to you as teachers and course leaders, and by extension university leaders and managers in any medical and health care sciences, concerned with enhancing the quality of education within their institutions, we have prepared a guiding tool.

 The Guidebook on how to adapt course material and delivery to the CLIL methodology comprises the CLILMED Intellectual Output #10 (O10).

 The Guidebook focuses on interactive, learning-centred teaching and an academic course design in a world, where students, ideas, and courses are increasingly non-traditional.
 The Guidebook provides guidelines, advice and ideas for adjusting and adapting teaching approaches for culturally and linguistically diverse students.
 It draws upon tried and tested methods alongside the extensive and varied experiences of the CLILMED project participants.

 9. How can we ensure a wider use of content-centred teaching?

-We will research, develop and write “Policy recommendations on the use of modern methods of teaching in the context of internationalisation of higher education: medical universities and the CLIL method as a case study”.
-The Policy Recommendations will be available in August 2022.
+We have researched, developed and wrote “Policy recommendations on the use of modern methods of teaching in the context of internationalisation of higher education: medical universities and the CLIL method as a case study”.